janlelis/unicode-sequence_name/README.md

 Unicode::SequenceName.of "🇺🇳" # => "Flag: UNITED NATIONS"
 Unicode::SequenceName.of "🏴󠁧󠁢󠁳󠁣󠁴󠁿" # => "SCOTLAND"
 Unicode::SequenceName.of "🧑‍🦱" # => "PERSON: CURLY HAIR"
+Unicode::SequenceName.of "👨‍🍼" # => MAN FEEDING BABY
+Unicode::SequenceName.of "❤️‍🔥" # => HEART ON FIRE
 ```

 Names for singular codepoints are not included, you can use [unicode-name](https://github.com/janlelis/unicode-name) for that purpose.